dwavesystems/dimod/docs/intro/intro_symbolic_math.rst

 >>> print(constraint.lhs.to_polystring(), constraint.sense.value, constraint.rhs)  # doctest:+SKIP
 2*i + 2*j <= 8

-Here, the coded ``objective`` is set to negative because D-Wave samplers minimize rather than maximize, and :math:`P` in the ``constraint`` was selected arbitrarily to be 8.
+Here the coded ``objective`` is set to negative because D-Wave samplers minimize rather than maximize, and :math:`P` in the ``constraint`` was selected arbitrarily to be 8.